hydephp/develop/README.md

-# Configuration template used to generate the preview site
+# Configuration template used to generate the upcoming documentation